transmitly/transmitly/README.md

 //  options.UserName = "MySMTPUsername";
 //  options.Password = "MyPassword";
 //})
-.AddSendGridSupport(options=>
+.AddSendGridSupport(options =>
 {
 options.ApiKey = "MySendGridApi";
 })
 .AddPipeline("WelcomeKit", pipeline =>
 {
     pipeline.AddEmail("welcome@my.app".AsIdentityAddress("Welcome Committee"), email =>
     {
         email.Subject.AddStringTemplate("Thanks for creating an account!");
         email.HtmlBody.AddStringTemplate("Check out the <a href=\"https://my.app/getting-started\">Getting Started</a> section to see all the cool things you can do!");
         email.TextBody.AddStringTemplate("Check out the Getting Started (https://my.app/getting-started) section to see all the cool things you can do!");
     });
+})
 .BuildClient();

 builder.Services.AddSingleton(communicationsClient);